Skip to content

 COMMIT;

-Since SQLite serializes writes at the database level, the adapter adds an application-level AsyncLock to prevent concurrent access from async code within the same process:
+Since SQLite serializes writes at the database level (but permits concurrent reads), the adapter adds an application-level AsyncRwLock to prevent concurrent write access from async code within the same process while allowing reads to run in parallel:

 if (txCtx) return executeRaw(/* ... */); // Lock already held